 Your Child's First Orthodontist Visit

-Putting off a check-up with an orthodontist until a child has lost all baby teeth could be a disservice.
+Putting off a consultation with an orthodontist until a child has lost all baby teeth could be a disservice.
 Some orthodontic problems may be easier to correct if they’re found early.
-A check-up no later than age 7 gives your orthodontist the opportunity to recommend the appropriate treatment at the appropriate time.
+A consultation no later than age 7 gives your orthodontist the opportunity to recommend the appropriate treatment at the appropriate time.
 If early treatment is in order, the orthodontist may be able to achieve results that may not be possible once the face and jaws have finished growing.

 Signs the Bite’s Not Right